google/safe-active-record/README.md

 * When this mode is enabled, SafeActiveRecord is recalculating the symbol table often instead of at initial load, which significantly impacts performance.

-For safeActiveRecord to function properly when `intercept_load` is disabled, `eager_load` should be enabled, which is anyway a [best practice](https://guides.rubyonrails.org/autoloading_and_reloading_constants.html#eager-loading) in Rails for production environments.
+For SafeActiveRecord to function properly when `intercept_load` is disabled, `eager_load` should be enabled, which is anyway a [best practice](https://guides.rubyonrails.org/autoloading_and_reloading_constants.html#eager-loading) in Rails for production environments.
 In most cases `eager_load` is enabled by default, but there are some exceptions such as Rake tasks.